tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

   What are my first two items on the list?
   ['water', 'butter']

-  What are all my items except for the first two on the list?
+  What are my last five items on the list?
   ['eggs', 'apples', 'cinnamon', 'sugar', 'milk']

   What are is every other item on the list, starting from the second item?